kaby76/ScrapeDartSpec/readme.md

     sliceStart = bits >> _lengthBits;
 ```

-The uaual workaround for these The string literals in the CFG must be refactored into multiple string literals,
+The usual workaround for these problems is to refactor the single string literals into
+multiple string literals:

 ```
 trparse orig.g4 | trreplace //ruleSpec/parserRuleSpec\[RULE_REF/text\(\)=\'shiftOperator\'\]//STRING_LITERAL\[text\(\)=\"\'\>\>\'\"\] "'>' '>'" | trsponge -c